 In this saturated world of social media, it’s getting harder to get our message heard amidst all the noise.

-This is why personalizations across all of our marketing campaigns from personalized emails to personalized ads to personalized live chat are very important.
+This is why personalizations across all of our marketing campaigns from personalized emails to ads to live chat are very important.
 In fact, the latest statistics have shown that most customers prefer personalization across the board.

-Obviously, however, sending personalized marketing messages to individual customers can be a very time-consuming and difficult task.
+However, sending personalized marketing messages to individual customers can be a very time-consuming and difficult task.
 This is where marketing bots can step in, sending the right message to the right people at the right time via automation.